keep-network/website/src/pages/build.md

 title: Build
 hero:
   title: Join
   body: Join our passionate community.
-Browse our library of resources and community built tools below.
+Browse our library of resources and
+    community-built tools below.
   image: /images/build.png
   cta_buttons:
     - label: Join Our Discord
       url: https://dashboard.keep.network/
 library:
-  title: Library of Keep resources
+  title: Keep resources
-  body: Resources for building on Keep
+  body: Learn more about building, designing, and staking on the Keep network.
   cards:
     - title: User Docs
       body: User guide for getting started with the network.